discord-modmail/modmail/docs/en/docs/contributing.md

 - If PRing from your own fork, **ensure that "Allow edits from maintainers" is checked**.
 This permits maintainers to commit changes directly to your fork, speeding up the review process.
 - If your PR is connected to an open issue, add a line in your PR's description that says `Closes #123`, where `#123` is the number of the issue you're fixing.
 This will make github link your issue, and make it easier for us (and other contributers) to find and understand the context behind your PR.

+!!! note "Technical Details"
-> Pull requests (or PRs for short) are the primary mechanism we use to change modmail.
+Pull requests (or PRs for short) are the primary mechanism we use to change modmail.
 GitHub itself has some [great documentation][about-pull-requests] on using the Pull Request feature.
 We use the "fork and pull" model [described here][development-models], where contributors push changes to their personal fork and create pull requests to bring those changes into the source repository.

 Once you've filed the PR: